 The last time I was in New York the talk was of tanks on the street post 9/11.
 M. was 8 months pregnant and I’d come to interview Joan Didion for the Observer.
 Political Fictions, her book on the political process, was just out.
 We drank sherry as it blizzarded outside and her husband, John Gregory Dunne, took a call from his cardiologist to discuss his heart fibrillations.

 While I’ve been away, cab fares have gone up.
 Sixty bucks to get into the city from the decidedly shabby JFK (No change there, then) In between meetings with publishers, I walk the High Line beneath an overcast sky.
 Its unseasonably warm.
 I drink June Brides with a journalist friend who hosted literary salons in her East Village walk-up, back in the 90’s.
-We’ve grown up and so has the city, stuffed full of designer stores and bankers, able to afford Manhattan’s rates.
+We’ve grown up and so has the city, stuffed full of designer stores and bankers, the only ones able to afford Manhattan’s rates.

 Late Night Final by Lucie Brownlee

 The city had stories to tell, and the idea was to get to them before all the other hacks did.
 And the streets were crawling with the hacks, all doing what they could to outwit their rival – bribing coppers, vicars and councillors; ripping the voice boxes from public telephones so they couldn’t phone a story back to the office.
 They’d pay off whores and beggars, set up false leads.